Download a PDF of this guide.

 From when the injury first occurs, there are things you and your employer must do under NSW workers compensation law.
-This guide explains this and the insurance claims process.
-It also provides advice to help you return to work and where possible, recover at work.
+This guide explains the insurance claims process, and provides advice to help you return to work and where possible, recover at work.

 Most injured workers take little or no time off work.
 For those that do, more than 80 per cent return to work and recover at work within the first 13 weeks.

+This guide explains the roles of all the people, who can provide support to you.
+This includes your employer, the insurer, workplace rehabilitation providers, doctor and other health providers.
 You can choose your own doctor to act as your nominated treating doctor.
-This guide explains the roles of all the people involved, who provide a support team for you.
-This includes your employer, the insurer, workplace rehabilitation providers, doctor and other health providers.

-The guide is based on research and evidence about the health benefits of good work and how returning to work and where possible, recovering at work after an injury, can help with healing and recovery.
-This can also reduce any disruptions to you, your family, your employer and co-workers.
+The guide is based on research and evidence about the health benefits of good work and how returning to work and where possible, recovering at work after an injury, can help your healing and recovery process.

 - the longer you are away from work, the likelihood of you ever returning to work declines